pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 = 2.13.1 =

 * Added several more strings for translation
+* Added a link to the navbar for survey Total Results
 * Fixed undefined variable notices
 * Fixed progress bar displaying incorrectly when a contact form was enabled
 * Fixed contact form not occasionally not displaying
+* Fixed error when using the navbar after viewing a survey's Total Results

 = 2.13 =